mchajdecki/osTicket-Post-Installation-Configuration/README.md

 - Windows 10</b> (21H2)

 <h1>This tutorial is a follow up to the previous <a href="https://github.com/mchajdecki/osticket-prerequisites-and-installation">os Ticket - Prerequisites and Installation </a></h1>

-<h2>The resources used in this osTicket Post Installation Configuration continue from the previous tutorial the - osTicket - Prerequisites and Installation.</h2>
+- The resources used in this osTicket Post Installation Configuration continue from the previous tutorial the - osTicket - Prerequisites and Installation.
-<h2>Log into the osTicket Windows Virtual Machine to continue.</h2>
+- Log into the osTicket Windows Virtual Machine to continue.

 <h3>For an in depth rundown on Microsoft Azure visit this <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>

 <h2>This tutorial outlines the following</h2>